R3dLantern/pundroid/README.md

-# pundroid
+# Pundroid
-Asteroids-based 2D spaceshooter written in Unity.
+Pundroid is an Asteroids-based 2D space shooter made in Unity.
+Backend - scarcloud
+Design and Graphics - g1zeh